mikumeda/OfficeDocs-Exchange/Exchange/ExchangeServer2013/what-the-sensitive-information-types-in-exchange-look-for-exchange-2013-help.md

 - The function `Func_jp_bank_account` finds content that matches the pattern.
 - A keyword from **Keyword_jp_bank_account**is found.
-- One of the following is true:
+- One of the following statements is true:

   - The function `Func_jp_bank_account_branch_code` finds content that matches the pattern.
   - A keyword from **Keyword_jp_bank_branch_code** is found.